How to Create PDF Files in .NET Using IronPDF

 Create a new PDF Document

-IronPDF is ready and now we can create our first PDF document for our .NET Core applications.
-There are multiple ways through which we can create PDF document.
+IronPDF is ready and let's create PDF documents using this .NET Core application.
+There are multiple ways to create PDF documents.
 Let's have a look at some of them below using code examples.

 The IronPDF library makes it very easy to process HTML strings and convert them into PDF format.
-Here is the code that easily creates PDF.
+Here is the code that easily creates PDFs.

 // Render any HTML fragment or document to HTML